 Demand for cannabis-based products is dependent on a number of social, political and economic factors that are beyond our control.
 There is no assurance that an increase in existing demand will occur, that we will benefit from any such demand increase or that our business will remain profitable even in the event of such an increase in demand.
-If we are unable to sustain profitability, the value of our Subordinate Voting Shares may significantly decrease.
+If we are unable to sustain profitability, the value of our Class 2 common stock may significantly decrease.